 Best Practices when using School Earbuds

-With the use of earbuds comes potential for hearing loss or hearing damage if the volume is turned up too high.
-When someone experiences hearing damage, it is referred to as noise-induced hearing loss or NIHL.
+With the use of earbuds comes the potential for hearing loss or hearing damage if the volume is turned up too high.
+When someone experiences hearing impairment, it is referred to as noise-induced hearing loss or NIHL.
 This is what makes safety precautions so important.

 There are two scenarios that increase risk for hearing damage, sound levels & extended use duration.

 When the volume is turned up louder than 85 decibels (DB) it is considered a dangerous level and can cause hearing damage.
-When sound levels reach above 120 decibels it even has potential to cause pain.
+When sound levels reach above 120 decibels, it even has the potential to cause pain.
 Earbuds are worn directly inside the student’s ear canal.
-The close proximity in turn reduces the amount of sound that escapes and increases the actual loudness.
+The proximity, in turn, reduces the amount of sound that escapes and increases the actual loudness.

-Students should be asked to set their volume at a level they feel comfortable & then double check to ensure the volume is in fact at a safe level.
-Encourage students to use a safe volume level by explaining the importance of hearing and describe the potential risks when it is turned up too high.
+Students should be asked to set their volume at a level they feel comfortable & then double-check to ensure the amount is in fact at a safe level.
+Please encourage students to use a safe volume level by explaining the importance of hearing and describe the potential risks when it is turned up too high.

-If ears are continually exposed to loud noise for extended periods of time, they can adapt.
-An adaptation such as this, may create desire to increase volume levels which lead to increased risk of hearing damage.
+If ears are continually exposed to loud noise for extended periods, they can adapt.
+An adaptation such as this may create a desire to increase volume levels, which leads to increased risk of hearing damage.

-The length of use with earbuds can also lead to increased risk of hearing damage.
-It has been documented that with brief exposure to 90 decibels may not damage hearing but if they are exposed to these volume levels for extended periods of time, the risk increases.
+The length of use with earbuds can also lead to an increased risk of hearing damage.
+It has been documented that with brief exposure to 90 decibels may not damage hearing, but if they are exposed to these volume levels for extended periods, the risk increases.
 For example, if someone were to be exposed to 90 decibels for three consecutive hours, it could potentially cause the same damage as listening to volume levels at 150 decibels for 30 seconds.

 To summarize, the two main risk factors are high volume levels and extended use.
-If students are already using earbuds at a volume level greater than 85 decibels and they are doing so for extended periods of time, there is a significantly higher risk of permanent noise-induced hearing loss.
+If students are already using earbuds at a volume level greater than 85 decibels, and they are doing so for an extended period, there is a significantly higher risk of permanent noise-induced hearing loss.

-Here is a list of common sounds and their volume levels to help get a better sense of different volume levels.
+Here is a list of familiar sounds and their volume levels to help get a better sense of different volume levels.